Skip to Main Content

 Homeowners insurance does not cover flooding resulting from hurricanes, heavy rains, snowmelt, runoff or other natural causes.
 For this coverage, you would need to add a separate flood insurance policy or endorsement to your home policy.

 Flooding is more common than you may think.
-The Federal Emergency Management Agency (FEMA) reports that 25 percent of U.S. flood insurance claims are filed by homeowners who live outside of high-risk areas.
+The Federal Emergency Management Agency (FEMA) reports that more than 25 percent of U.S. flood insurance claims are filed by homeowners who live outside of high-risk areas.
 Even if you don’t live in a high-risk zone, flood insurance may be worthwhile.
 Flood insurance is available through the National Flood Insurance Program (NFIP) and select private carriers.
 If you purchase a home in a flood zone, your mortgage holder may require you to carry a flood policy.

 Sump pump backups